Section Six - Additional materials

 - Go to a webshop.
-Register and try to determine which data you have to provide is absolutely necessary if you look at the four technical privacy by design strategies.
+Register and try to determine which data you have to provide is absolutely necessary if you consider the four technical privacy by design strategies.
 Could the data you have to provide be minimised or abstracted?

 Additional materials for section three - facial recognition

-A good way to read more on facial recognition is this summary and the complete report of the AI Now institute on facial recognition;
+A good way to learn more about facial recognition is to read this summary and the complete report of the AI Now institute on facial recognition;